jtruong1/wordle-clone-api/README.md

 The API is accessible at `<base URL>/api/`.
 Some variables such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you want to fine tune the default configuration.\
 \
 After making a successful request to any endpoint from the client, a cookie will be created which contains the user's session ID.
-The session stores some information about the user's game state such as the word currently in play.
+The session stores information about the user's game state such as the word currently in play.

 # Endpoints
 ### GET - `/word`
-Gets the word currently in play.
-This endpoint is mainly used for testing purposes.
+Gets the game state for the current session.
+This endpoint is intended to be used for testing and/or debugging purposes.

 ### Parameters
 | Input | Type | Description |